 Figure 3: Customer Funds in FCM Accounts Enforcement The CFTC prides itself on its vigorous enforcement operation.
 Through strong enforcement, CFTC polices the markets - going after unscrupulous firms and individuals both on and off-exchange.
-Manipulation, fraud and other violations undermine the integrity of the market and the confidence of market participants.
+Manipulation, fraud and other violations of the Commodity Exchange Act undermine the integrity of the markets and the confidence of market participants.
 Figure 4 presents the results of the Commission's recent enforcement activity in the foreign currency and energy areas respectively.
-In the foreign currency or FOREX markets, 93 cases involving 354 entities or persons were filed with over \$292 million in sanctions levied and \$182 million in restitution.
-Since the collapse of Enron, CFTC brought 35 cases involving energy CFTC PAGE 5 OF 9 markets and charged 55 entities or persons with manipulation, attempted manipulation, and/or false price reporting.
-The collective civil monetary sanctions levied exceed \$302 million in these matters.
-Actions Taken Since Passage of the CFMA in December 2000 Foreign Currency Markets Number of Cases Filed or Enforcement Actions 93 Number of Entities/Persons Charged 354 Number of Dollars in Penalties Assessed so Civil Monetary Penalties \$292,042,098 so Restitution \$182,471,571 Actions Taken Since Enron Bankruptcy in December 2001 Energy Markets Number of Cases Filed or Enforcement Actions 35 Number of Entities/Persons Charged 55 Number of Dollars in Penalties Assessed 🔊 Civil Monetary Penalties \$302,863,500 Figure 4: Spotlight on Foreign Currency and Energy Markets With the demand for enforcement resources exceeding capacity, CFTC must make hard choices every day on how to prioritize our investigative and litigation efforts.
+In the foreign currency or FOREX area, 96 cases involving 362 entities or persons were filed with more than \$468 million in civil monetary penalties levied and \$257 million in restitution awarded.
+Since the collapse of Enron, CFTC has brought 35 cases involving energy markets and charged 55 entities or persons with manipulation, attempted manipulation, and/or false price reporting.
+The collective civil monetary penalties levied exceed \$303 million in these matters.
+Actions Taken Since Passage of the CFMA in December 2000 Foreign Currency Markets 1 Number of Cases Filed or Enforcement Actions 96 Number of Entities/Persons Charged 362 Number of Dollars in Penalties Assessed Civil Monetary Penalties Restitution \$468,135,562 \$257,147,676 Actions Taken Since Enron Bankruptcy in December 2001 Energy Markets Number of Cases Filed or Enforcement Actions 35 Number of Entities/Persons Charged 55 Number of Dollars in Penalties Assessed Civil Monetary Penalties \$303,073,500 Figure 4: Spotlight on Energy and Foreign Currency Markets With the demand for enforcement resources exceeding capacity, CFTC must make hard choices every day on how to prioritize our investigative and litigation efforts.
 Mission Support The three major Commission programs are complemented by other offices, including our Office of the Chief Economist, Office of the General Counsel, Office of International Affairs and Office of Proceedings.
 The Commission's Executive Direction is comprised of the Chairman's and Commissioners' offices providing agency direction, and stewardship over CFTC's human capital, financial management, and information technology resources.
 The Commission is headquartered in Washington, D.C., and maintains regional offices in Chicago, New York, and Kansas City.
-In recent years, budgetary considerations led to the decision to close the Los Angeles and Minneapolis offices.
-When looking at the increased volume of activity across all areas of the CFTC mission, and the scope of the industry change since 2000, the resulting increase in specialized workload is demonstrable.
-Accordingly, it is critical that the CFTC have sufficient resources to hire and maintain requisite skilled talent, as well as provide a steady stream of technology investment commensurate with the agency's expanding and evolving mission.
-CFTC PAGE 6 OF 9 FY 2008 President's Budget Request We are grateful for the Administration's recognition of the need for increased funding for our agency.
-The FY 2008 President's Budget request, as seen in Figure 5, is for an appropriation of \$116 million and 475 staff-years, an increase of approximately \$18 million and 17 staff-years over the FY 2007 continuing resolution appropriation of \$98 million which supports a level of 458 staff-years.
-FY 2008 President's Budget & Performance Plan
+In recent years, budgetary considerations led to decisions to close the Los Angeles and Minneapolis offices.